ebuchman/blog/content/posts/uoa-liquidity.md

-no generally accepted medium of exchange need come into existence at all - value is instead stored in the real world, in the continuous productive capacities of the recipricol agents.
+no generally accepted medium of exchange need come into existence at all - value is instead stored in the real world, in the continuous productive capacities of the reciprocal agents.
 This is what allows us to do clearing, to perform monetary computation without resorting to the liquidity of a medium of exchange.

-Of course, most agents don't have fully recipricol relations like this, allowing them to avoid payment in the Medium of Exchange by just clearing in the Unit of Account.
+Of course, most agents don't have fully reciprocal relations like this, allowing them to avoid payment in the Medium of Exchange by just clearing in the Unit of Account.
 I pay my accountant for their services, but they don't pay me for anything (at least not yet!), so I can't do any clearing with them - I have to pay them cash.